microsoft/BotBuilder-CognitiveServices/CSharp/Samples/Integral/README.md

 Once you imported the application you'll need to "train" the model ([Training](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Train-Test)) before you can "Publish" the model in an HTTP endpoint.
 For more information, take a look at [Publishing a Model](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/PublishApp).

-Finally, edit the [Web.config](Web.config#L14-L15) and update the `LUIS_SubscriptionKey` and `LUIS_ModelId` appSettings with the values corresponding to your Subscription and Application.
+Finally, edit the [Web.config](Web.config#L14-L15) and update the `LuisSubscriptionKey` and `LuisApplicationId` appSettings with the values corresponding to your Subscription and Application.

 ### Code Highlights